walterfreeman/ast101/syllabus.md

 #### Readings

 We are using a free textbook this semester, but it's actually quite good -- and not excessively long.
 We won't be going through the book in order; instead, we will jump around through topics in an order that makes more sense for our class.
+In some cases, I will provide you a set of notes to read instead, which will take the form of a "textbook-like" narrative of a topic.

 I encourage you to read the assigned sections on the [calendar](./calendar.html) ahead of time, as that way the presentation of the material in class will serve as reinforcement and enrichment rather than be the first time you see something.